amir-goudarzi/style-transfer-app/README.md

 ## Usage and Configuration

-   Use the following script to run the app, preferably on a GPU (for instance on Colab).
+   Use the following script to run the app.

    ```bash
    STYLE_PATH="style-transfer-app/examples/style1.jpg"